nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

             Pause();

+            // Pull the object that represents the Accounting department from the list of departments that
+            //  we got from the database.
+            // First() is a handy LINQ method that gives us the first element in a list that matches the condition.
             Department accountingDepartmentFromDB = departments.First(d => d.DeptName == "Accounting");

+            // How are the "accounting" and "accountingDepartmentFromDB" objects different?
+            //  Why are they different?
             Console.WriteLine($"                accounting --> {accounting.Id}: {accounting.DeptName}");
             Console.WriteLine($"accountingDepartmentFromDB --> {accountingDepartmentFromDB.Id}: {accountingDepartmentFromDB.DeptName}");

             Pause();

-            accountingDepartmentFromDB.DeptName = "Creative Accounting";
+            // Change the name of the Accounting department and save the change to the database. accountingDepartmentFromDB.DeptName = "Creative Accounting";
             repository.UpdateDepartment(accountingDepartmentFromDB.Id, accountingDepartmentFromDB);